charliecalvert/CloudNotes/Assignments/BitlyRefine.md

 # Overview

-Your goal is to refine the BitlyProgram into something reasonably attractive and easy to use.
+Your goal is to refine the BitlyInteractive program into something reasonably attractive and easy to use.

 [![BitlyRefine][br01s]][br01]